 Information about storage capacity provided by the EGI-InSPIRE partners is periodically collected by the Metrics Portal from the Information Discovery System (Gstat) and validated by EGI-InSPIRE partners.
 As already mentioned for the compute capacity, accuracy of information available from the Information Discovery System depends on the availability of correct and up to date information as provided by the storage dynamic information providers installed at sites.

 At the end of PQ7, the total amount of reported installed disk capacity amounts to 139 PB (+31.4% yearly increase).
 The distribution of disk storage resources among the EGI-InSPIRE partners is illustrated in Figure 5, which shows that disk capacity is concentrated across seven NGIs/EIROs, which are in descending order: Germany, CERN, United Kingdom, Italy, France, Spain and The Netherlands.
+Any explanation?